Skip to content

 • SmartFunction API

-Smart functions can invoke other smart functions using fetch, similiar to network requests in JavaScript.
+Smart functions can invoke other smart functions using fetch, similar to network requests in JavaScript.
 Additionally, new smart functions can be deployed by a smart function using the SmartFunction API.

 2. Deploying your Smart Function